 Legs are the farthest from the brain and, therefore, are the most difficult to control.
 They tend to move much more when we are nervous or confused.
 In most situations, especially in interviews and workshops, it is better to keep them as motionless as possible.

 Also, pay attention to how you cross your legs.
 Do you cross your legs at your knees, ankles, or put one leg on the other?
 It’s more a matter of comfort than anything else.
-Just be aware that the last mentioned position is generally perceived as the most defensive.
+Just be aware that the last-mentioned position is generally perceived as the most defensive.

-Orientation of the body
+6. The orientation of the body

 Palm gestures are so numerous that it is very difficult to give even a brief reference.
 Palms upward and outward are regarded as openness and friendliness.
 Gestures pointing down usually regarded as dominant and possibly aggressive.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.